-On the 35th day of the my bike ride, two days ahead of schedule, with a last day of 130+ miles and a border crossing, I complete my fund raising bicycle ride across the United States.
+On the 35th day of the my bike ride, two days ahead of schedule, with a last day of 130+ miles, I crossed the Canadian border and complete my fund raising bicycle ride across the United States.

-So much of my life has been defined by the things that I wanted, education, job, travel, sports; lately it seems that my life is defined by elements outside my wish and my control.
-Honestly, it seems easier to climb a mountain than to wait for the doctor's report on my blood test.
-But it is up to me to take both challenges with the same attitude.
-It is in my head.
-And it is in my heart.
-I define my life.
+So much of my life has been defined by the things that I wanted; lately it seems that my life is defined by elements outside my control.
+Honestly, it seems easier to climb a mountain than to wait for the doctor's report on my lastest tests.
+It is up to me to take both challenges with the same attitude.
+I might not be able to do it every time but at least I can try.

 VIDEO (IN ITALIANO): http://www.youtube.com/watch?v=ovUjuClaXQw&feature=youtu.be

 The weather is not very promising at 8am

 The road is wet and it is very cold

 I turn around and I see the last of the mountains, they are behind me, now it is all flat (more or less) all the way to the Pacific

 No line required for cyclists